GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I think of myself as a writer.
-Sometimes I write in English and sometimes I write in JavaScript.
+An infinite number of monkeys typing into GNU Emacs would never make a good program.

-~ Douglas Crockford
+~ Linus Torvalds
 <pre>

 </pre>